 Vision and Mission

-The vision of the network of Volunteer Centres in Ireland is to have a vibrant Irish society where every person feels connected to their community, through active participation in voluntary activities.
+To have a vibrant Irish society where every person feels connected to their community, through active participation in voluntary activities.

 Guiding Principles and Values